darkharasho/TopStatsAIO/README.md

 ![top-stats-aio-banner](https://github.com/user-attachments/assets/d413569d-ecb1-4618-936e-5f6fa071ba0c)

 Your one stop shop for generating top stats.
 This program uses both Elite Insights Parser as well as the GW2 EI Log combiner to create a joined aggregate of multiple WvW fight logs.
 This is helpful for being able to see a holistic picture of your squad's performance.
 Internally the codebase has been refactored into a modular `topstats` package that separates configuration, aggregation, downloads and the UI. **AS WITH ALL ANALYTICS, PLEASE TAKE STATS AS A TOOL AND NOT AN ABSOLUTE AUTHORITY** There are always varying circumstances to a player's performance, you should never take any analytics entirely at face value.
+> **Note**: TopStatsAIO now targets Windows 11 and ships a native WinUI 3 interface.
+Linux support and the previous Tkinter UI have been dropped.
 [An example of a summary can be found here](https://wvwlogs.com/#202503052206-Log-Summary)
 ![image](https://github.com/user-attachments/assets/d5482ea4-7de8-4d78-90f0-88e11e6b2223)